Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 weekend relaxation

-Because drinking is normalized, habits can develop slowly.
+Because drinking is normalized, and it does some amazing things (let's be honest), habits can develop.

 Instead, it happens gradually.